danielabar/grunt-tuts/README.md

   cd ~/.grunt-init
   ```

-To develop a custom template, make a symbolic link.
-For example
+To develop a custom template, link your working dir to grunt-init dir

   ```bash
   mkdir ~/projects/bb-express